glic3rinu/passlib/docs/install.rst

 Requirements
 ============
-PassLib tries to use pure-python implementations of things whereever possible, and have as few dependancies as possible.
-The current set of requirements is:
+PassLib currently has no external depedancies besides Python itself:

     * Python 2.5 or better is required.

         * PassLib has not been tested with Python 2.4 or earlier, and no guarantees are made about whether PassLib will work with them.

-        * Python 3.x has **not** been assessed for compatibility.
+    * Python 3.x is **not** yet supported, work is ongoing (particularly, unicode issues).
-          It probably won't work just yet.

-The following libraries will be used if present, but they are not required:
+The following libraries are not required, but will be used if found:

     * If installed, `py-bcrypt <http://www.mindrot.org/projects/py-bcrypt/>`_ will be used instead of PassLib's slower pure-python bcrypt implementation.
-      (see :class:`passlib.BCrypt`).
+      (see :mod:`passlib.hash.bcrypt`).
+      *This is strongly recommended, as the builtin implementation is VERY slow*.

+    * stdlib ``crypt.crypt()`` will be used if present, and if the underlying OS supports the specific scheme in question.
+OS support is autodetected from the following schemes: des-crypt,  md5-crypt, bcrypt, sha256-crypt, and sha512-crypt.

 Installing
 ==========